-All student positions with JFCY have been filled for Summer and Fall 2017; with the exception of PBSC law students – please speak to your PBSC co-ordinator in Sept to apply for these positions.
+All student positions with JFCY have been filled for the 2017-2018 academic year; with the exception of PBSC law students – please speak to your PBSC co-ordinator soon to apply for these positions.

 JFCY hosts a limited number of students each year for placements from:

 (a) Secondary schools (a high school co-op student),

 (b) Ryerson University (a fourth year student in the Bachelor of Social Work program), and

 (c) Law students through PBSC during the academic year; and public interest grants from law schools during the summer months.

 Occasionally, we have an opening for a college student in an administrative assistant or law clerk program.

 If you are interested in spending time at JFCY as part of your education, please speak to your co-op teacher, field placement co-ordinator, or your Pro Bono Students Canada co-ordinator.

 Youth Advisory Committee & Public Legal Education Team (YAC-PLE Team)

 This group’s mandate is to create communications (youtube movies, facebook, etc.) for young people to advise and inform them regarding youth-based legal rights.
 The Committee decides which issues are relevant, thinks of ways to convey the messages most effectively and then creates publications accordingly.
 The group is comprised of high school students and is currently not accepting new volunteers.